Propose a Blog Post

 Site Guidelines

 We define community-based global learning as a community-driven learning and/or service experience that employs structured, critically reflective practice to better understand global citizenship, positionality, power, structure, and social responsibility in global context.
-It is a learning methodology and a community-driven development philosophy that cultivates a critically reflective disposition among all participants (Hartman, Kiely, Boettcher, & Friedrichs, 2018, p.
+(Hartman, Kiely, Boettcher, & Friedrichs, 2018, p.
 21).

-We typically request 1,000 – 2,000 words and many contributors have managed to get in that neighborhood, but some find brevity impossible.
-Either way, we can work with it.
-Especially long posts are split up over multiple entries.
+We typically request 1,000 – 2,000 words, but some find brevity challenging.
+In the past we have split up long posts over multiple entries.

 Examples